 - 1. Either owned or under written Agreement, sufficient facilities to execute the business plan presented in Operator's Application.
 Said facilities shall include: - a.
 Adequate facilities for administrative processing of forecasted customers. - b.
 Access to restroom facilities. - c.
 Adequate vehicle parking spaces available in close proximity to the administrative area. - 2.
 Provide and maintain the required FAA certification for type work. - 3.
-Provide a minimum on-Airport hangar area of 1,000 sq. ft. for business requiring inside Aircraft storage for Aircraft being serviced. - 4.
-Assure that no work may be performed outside of the hangar other than that normally allowed to be performed on the Aircraft tie down area, as allowed by Airport Rules & Regulations. - 5.
-Operate from an on-Airport office/hangar or commercial building space. - 6.
-Meet all federal mandated requirements for environmental protection as required for any service. - 7.
-Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
+Provide a sufficient amount on-Airport hangar area business requiring inside Aircraft storage for Aircraft being serviced. - 4.
+Sufficient on-Airport hangar area and sufficient inside or outside Aircraft storage spaces available.
+No work may be performed outside of the hangar other than that which is normally allowed for the necessity of safety, immobility of aircraft, or appropriate mechanical operations (i.e. satellite triangulation, etc.).
+Depending on the specialized aviation service facilities shall include sufficient ventilation, hazardous material containment, and fire safety systems as required by OSHA.
+The Commission has established this hangar space requirement to ensure maintenance facilities have adequate space to conduct operations in a safe, clean, and organized manner. - 5.
+No work may be performed outside of the hangar other than that which is normally allowed for the necessity of safety, immobility of aircraft, or appropriate mechanical operations (i.e. satellite triangulation, etc.). - 6.
+Operate from an on-Airport office/hangar or commercial building space.
+Business activities will not be conducted in the public areas of the Airport terminal building, FBO, or leased spaces of other tenants without written approval of the Commission. - 7.
+Meet all federal mandated requirements for environmental protection as required for any service.

+- 8. Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
 Operator's insurance carrier must be licensed to do business in Georgia and be acceptable to the Commission.
-Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - 8.
-Service to be available 8 hours/day, 5 days/week. - 9.
-Possess a valid business license issued by the State of Georgia. - 10.
+Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - 9.
+Service to be available on Airport property during reasonable operating hours. - 10.
+Possess a valid business license issued by the municipality or county in which the Operator's headquarters or principal place of business is located and, if an entity, be authorized to do business in the State of Georgia. - 11.
 Adequate provisions for the removal/disposal of solutions, cleaning agents, lubricants, and other wastes in compliance with federal, state and Commission regulations.